qwertologe/myradio/README.md

     dirs = $HOME
     # comma-separated list of extensions which will be shown in the player
     # and will be used for alarm, too
+    # it's up to you, to configure your system for these formats (gstreamer)
     formats = flac,mp3,ogg

     [system]